disperse/magic-realm-util-vue3/README.md

 ## Number of ways 5 points can be divided among 5 groups

 ```
-Naively, there are 6 possible values for 5 positions which
+There are 6 possible values for 5 positions which
 gives us 6^5 = 7,776 possible combinations but many of those
 are invalid.